Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 The scalp of a young person has one hundred thousand to two hundred thousand hairs.
 A single hair usually survives for two to six years and is then replaced by a new hair.
 Whenever baldness occurs, there is an excess of thinner, shorter hair – the type babies have on their heads.

-Keep in mind that it is standard to lose as much as one hundred hairs a day.
+Remember that losing as much as one hundred hairs a day is standard.
 Once the hair follicle dies, it never again produces hair.
 Yet there are instances in which the follicle has not died but only has stopped growing hair.
 Natural remedies for alopecia restore hair growth.

 Alopecia Causes